-If problems occur after you install a device driver, use Device Driver Rollback (see page 80) to resolve the problem.
+If problems occur after you install a device driver, use Device Driver Rollback (see "Using Windows XP Device Driver Rollback" on page 82) to resolve the problem.
 If that is unsuccessful, then use System Restore.

-NOTICE: Before you restore the computer to an earlier operating state, save and close any open files and exit any open programs.
-Do not alter, open, or delete any files or programs until the system restoration is complete.

-- 1 Click the Start button, point to Programs→ Accessories→ System Tools, and then click System Restore. - 2 Ensure that Restore my computer to an earlier time is selected and click Next. - 3 Click a calendar date to which you want to restore your computer.

-The Select a Restore Point screen provides a calendar that allows you to see and select restore points.
-All calendar dates with available restore points appear in boldface type.

-4 Select a restore point and click Next.

-If a calendar date has only one restore point, then that restore point is automatically selected.
-If two or more restore points are available, click the restore point that you prefer.
+- NOTICE: Before you restore the computer to an earlier operating state, save and close any open files and exit any open programs.
+Do not alter, open, or delete any files or programs until the system restoration is complete. - 1 Click the Start button, point to Programs → Accessories → System Tools, and then click System Restore. - 2 Ensure that Restore my computer to an earlier time is selected and click Next. - 3 Click a calendar date to which you want to restore your computer. - The Select a Restore Point screen provides a calendar that allows you to see and select restore points.
+All calendar dates with available restore points appear in boldface type. - 4 Select a restore point and click Next. - If a calendar date has only one restore point, then that restore point is automatically selected.
+If two or more restore points are available, click the restore point that you prefer. - Click Next. - The Restoration Complete screen appears after System Restore finishes collecting data and then the computer restarts. - 6 After the computer restarts, click OK.

-5 Click Next.

-The Restoration Complete screen appears after System Restore finishes collecting data and then the computer restarts.

-6 After the computer restarts, click OK.